 Let me explain:

 Phosphorous is one of the reactive ingredients that causes matches to ignite.
 But it isn’t used just for matches.
 The military uses phosphorous in some munitions.
-Also we know from Breaking Bad that meth producers source phosphorous from matches:
+If you ever watched Breaking Bad, you may recall that some people source phosphorous from matches for…unlawful reasons.

 For safety matches, phosphorous is found on on the striking surface as Walter White explains in the video.
 However, for strike anywhere matches, phosphorous is found on the match head.